 Find an Alternate Workspace

-Co-worker’s coughing up a lung next to you?
+Co-worker coughing up a lung next to you?
 Try moving to another desk or a conference room to work in peace.
 At the very least, avoid using other people’s devices or sharing office supplies for the time being.
-Yep, that means carrying around your own dry-erase markers (over the top?
+Yep, that means carrying around your own dry-erase markers.
+(Over the top?
 Sure.
 Safer?
-Definitely).
+Definitely.)

-This might be trickier to do, but if you work for a company that’s a little more flexible about working remotely, and everyone on your team’s coming down with something, consider talking to your boss or HR about working from home.
+This might be trickier to do, but if you’re at a company that’s a little more flexible about working remotely, and everyone on your team’s coming down with something, consider talking to your boss or HR about working from home.
 Remind them that you’ll be much more valuable if you stay away than if you come in and have to take several days off later because you got sick.

 Go Into Urgent Care Mode as Soon as You Feel Sick